Hariman006/Raze/README.md

-# ⬡ FlowCraft — Workflow Engine
+# ⚡ Raze — Razors Through Workflows

 A single-file, full-stack workflow automation engine built with **Node.js**, **Express**, and **MongoDB**.
-Design multi-step workflows with conditional rule routing, approvals, notifications, and real-time execution tracking — all from a beautiful built-in UI.
+Design multi-step workflows with conditional rule routing, approvals, notifications, and real-time execution tracking — all from a sleek built-in UI.

 ---

 ## ✨ Features